wp-plugins/fix-duplicates/readme.txt

 Find and delete duplicates posts.
 There are extensions that allow you find posts with similar content, redirect duplicates to the post you are keeping, etc.

 == Description ==
-Find and delete duplicates posts.
+Use the [Fix Duplicates plugin](http://scratch99.com/products/fix-duplicates/) to find and delete duplicates posts.
 There are extensions that allow you find posts with similar content, redirect duplicates to the post you are keeping, etc.

 = Warning =
 The purpose of this plugin is to delete duplicates.
 Extensive testing has been carried out, but you should make sure you have a backup of your database, just in case.

+= Extensions =
+We currently offer the following premium extensions:
+* [Redirection](http://scratch99.com/products/fix-duplicates/redirection/): Gives you the ability to 301 redirect any duplicates being deleted, to the one being kept.
+This helps preserve your link equity, so that PageRank is passed to a single post rather than just being lost.
+Or to put it simply: Helps with SEO!

 = Compatibility =
 * This plugin requires WordPress 2.8 or above.